Juneteenth Oregon Parade and Festival

 The following description was submitted by the event organizer.

-Juneteenth Oregon celebrates the date in 1865 when Major General Gordon Granger read "General Order No. 3," in Galveston, Texas, declaring that all slaves were free.
+Juneteenth Oregon celebrates the date in 1865 when Major General Gordon Granger read "General Order No. 3" in Galveston, Texas, declaring that all slaves were free.
+Juneteenth OR supports cultural diversity, which is important because communities, workplaces, and schools increasingly comprise various cultural and ethnic groups.
+Juneteenth encourages these communities to learn from each other to facilitate collaboration and cooperation.